bigeasy/cadence/README.md

 optional increment `looper(0, 10, 2)`?
 I mentioned steps above.
 This would be more useful, general purpose than just a count.

+TODO: No stepped.
+Hard to smoosh all that syntax.
+There is now a desire to have counted loops that take arguments, so some of those arguments might be an Integer.

 You can tell Cadence to loop for a fixed number of times by invoking the loop start function with a count of iterations.